Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Slope Stability of Kernel Sheaves

-\begin{lemma} The function $\frac{-d}{A_{H}(n,d)}$ is increasing for $d\in (0,\infty)$.
-Similarly, the function $\frac{-d}{B_{H}(n,d)}$ is increasing for $d\in (2g-2,\infty)$. \end{lemma} \begin{proof} By definition $A_{H}(n,d)/d$ is a polynomial in $d$ whose coefficients are all nonnegative and the constant coefficient is $0$.
-Therefore, $A_{H}(n,d)/d$ is increasing for $d\in (0,\infty)$.
-It follows that $-d/A_{H}(n,d)$ is also increasing for $d\in (0,\infty)$.
+\begin{lemma} The function $\frac{-d}{A_{H}(d)}$ is increasing for $d\in (0,\infty)$.
+Similarly, the function $\frac{-d}{B_{H}(d)}$ is increasing for $d\in (2g-2,\infty)$. \end{lemma} \begin{proof} By definition $A_{H}(d)/d$ is a polynomial in $d$ whose coefficients are all nonnegative and the constant coefficient is $0$.
+Therefore, $A_{H}(d)/d$ is increasing for $d\in (0,\infty)$.
+It follows that $-d/A_{H}(d)$ is also increasing for $d\in (0,\infty)$.

-We now consider $B_{H}(n,d)$.
+We now consider $B_{H}(d)$.
 For $n\geq 3$,

-where $f$ (resp. $g$) is a polynomial of degree $n$ (resp. $n-2$) whose coefficients are all nonnegative.
-Therefore, for $d>2g-2$, $B_{H}(n,d)/d$ is increasing.
-For $n=1,2$ the result can be directly checked by calculating the derivative of $B_{H}(n,d)/d$.
-It follows that $-d/B_{H}(n,d)$ is also increasing for $d>2g-2$, as desired. \end{proof}
+where $F$ (resp. $G$) is a single variable polynomial of degree $n$ (resp. $n-2$) whose coefficients are all nonnegative.
+Therefore, for $d>2g-2$, $B_{H}(d)/d$ is increasing.
+For $n=1,2$ the result can be checked by directly calculating the derivative of $B_{H}(d)/d$.
+It follows that $-d/B_{H}(d)$ is also increasing for $d>2g-2$, as desired. \end{proof}

 \begin{theorem} Assume $X$ is a smooth, projective variety with very ample divisor $H$.
-Let $g$ be the genus of the smooth, integral curve $H^{n-1}$.
-Suppose $\mathscr{L}$ is a globally-generated, torsion-free sheaf of rank $1$ on $X$ with associated Lazarsfeld-Mukai sheaf $\mathscr{M}$.
+Let $g$ be the sectional genus of $X$ with respect to $H$.
+Suppose $\mathscr{L}$ is a globally generated, torsion-free sheaf of rank $1$ on $X$ with associated kernel sheaf $\mathscr{M}$.
 If